M6VPN/KiloTNC/README.md

 # KiloTNC

-KiloTNC is a resilient hardware TNC project for amateur packet radio.
+KiloTNC is a hardware TNC project for amateur packet radio.
 The first design target is a robust AX.25/KISS TNC with clean audio, fail-safe PTT, diagnostics, and a path toward IL2Pc support.

-The project may support host-side bridge modes for external software modems such as VARA, ARDOP, and Mercury.
-VARA is treated only as an external software modem bridge target, not as a native implementation.
+KiloTNC will support host-side bridge modes for external software modems such as VARA, ARDOP, and Mercury (VARA is an external software modem bridge target, not as a native implementation).

-No Dire Wolf code is copied into this repo.
-Dire Wolf may be used only as an external interoperability reference and test tool unless the project license changes.

 ## Table of Contents